monsterandy/SEED-Lab-CloudLab-Setup/README.md

   the SEED labs.
 The whole process will take a few minutes.
 Please don't leave, because you will be asked twice to make choices:

-  - During the installation of Wireshark, you will be asked whether non-superuser should be able to capture packets.
-    Select `No`.

   - During the installation of `xfce4`, you will be asked to choose a default display manager.
 Choose `LightDM`.